bixuefan/hello-world/README.md

 First repository

-Smoking in sauna room is the best
+Smoking in the sauna room is the best.